-Councillor Bonaventura states in his evidence that he asked once during the conversation for an update on River Street and denies asking twice.
+Councillor Bonaventura states in his evidence that he asked conversation for an update on River Street and denies asking twice.

 It therefore remains in dispute as to whether Councillor Bonaventura asked when they would have an update on 8 River Street, only once or twice, during the conversation.